abhishekpanigrahi1996/ProgressiveDistillation/Readme.md

 ## Progressive distillation induces an implicit curriculum

 This repository contains the code for our paper [Progressive distillation induces an implicit curriculum](https://openreview.net/forum?id=wPMRwmytZe).
-It has been accepted as an Oral paper at [ICLR 2025](https://iclr.cc/)
+It has been accepted for oral presentation at [ICLR 2025](https://iclr.cc/).

 ## Quick Links